trifectatechfoundation/trifectatech-website/content/initiatives/data-compression.md

 - **bzip2**: a file compression program that is widely deployed and supported e.g. as part of zip.
 - **xz**: a compression format that provides very good compression, but is comparatively slow.
 Commonly used for large file downloads.

-Please get in touch with us via [donate@trifectatech.org](mailto:donate@trifectatech.org), if you are interested in financially supporting the development of memory-safe zlib, zstd or xz.
+Please [get in touch with us](/support), if you are interested in financially supporting the development of memory-safe zlib, zstd or xz.
 We offer technical support services for organizations wanting to adopt our data compression software.

 ### What We've Done